-POOR REQUIRES IMPROVEMENT GOOD EXCELLENT l· tion office aire un unloss house • tion comain (an tack) Ac above alive. you orten give up when work becomes you sometimes drift off-task when you remain on task As good, plus: challenging work becomes challenging • you persevere with challenging work you actively choose more demanding CIASS WORK • your class work is often incomplete as your class work is usually complete • you complete your work with care and tasks (if offered) and growth a result of a lack of effort or focus but not always to the best of your pride you demonstrate high standards of mindent • you rarely show care or pride in the ability, e.g. rushed, limited detail, etc. presentation in your work quality of your work or its you do not always take care with the 1 presentation presentation of your work • you rarely engage in tasks in lessons you sometimes struggle to engage in • you engage with your learning and the As good, plus: so that your learning is compromised tasks in lessons to the expected level tasks provided so that your learning is you engage very well with your • you struggle to pay attention to which hinders your learning not hindered learning and tasks provided Engagement instructions, your teacher's you can become distracted and lose • you maintain good focus in lessons, you show real determination to learn and focus explanations or your peers' focus on your work, particularly when e.g. on your work, on your teacher's and improve contributions. work becomes more challenging instructions and explanations and on • you are often distracted, showing little focus your peers' contributions • you rarely, if at all, participate in you sometimes contribute to, and • you are willing to, and often do, As good. plus: lessons participate in, lessons contribute to lessons you regularly strive to contribute to Contribution 52% • you work well with your peers and lessons in class support their learning your contributions help lead the • you make a concerted effort to move learning of others, e.g. by asking out of your 'comfort zone' questions about the subject • your home learning is often you usually complete your home • you complete your home learning As good, plus: incomplete, not attempted or not learning although this may not always 5 tasks on time you complete additional 'challenge' or Home submitted be on time or to the best of your • your work completed outside of 'extension' tasks or go 'above and laarning • your work demonstrates a lack of care ability, e.g. rushed, limited detail, etc. lessons demonstrates care and pride beyond' with your work and pride your work can demonstrate a lack of your work demonstrates high care or pride standards of presentation • you do not respond to verbal or you respond to verbal and/or written • you consistently respond to feedback As good, plus: written feedback feedback but do so inconsistently, e.g. in all forms and this helps improve you are proactive in seeking feedback Responding • you do not always accept feedback not all the time, only parts of feedback your learning and act upon all forms of feedback to feedback responded to, etc. positively so that your learning is deepened you rarely bring the correct and you sometimes lack the correct • you usually bring the correct and/or As good, plus: required equipment to lessons and/or required equipment for 1 required equipment to lessons you carefully manage your time and Organisation • you do not manage time and/or work lessons you are able to self-regulate your work to maximise your learning and 0 25 errectively, and this compromises your learning and progress you sometimes need direction to neip manage your time or work so that organisation of time and work progress you self-check your work before your learning is not hindered submission
+POOR REQUIRES IMPROVEMENT GOOD EXCELLENT • voli often give up when work heromes vou sometimes drift off-task when • vou remain 'on task' As pond plus: challenging work becomes challenging vou persevere with challenging work vou actively choose more demanding Class work • vour class work is often incomplete as vour class work is usually complete you complete your work with care and tasks (if offered) and growth a result of a lack of effort or focus but not always to the best of your pride you demonstrate high standards of mindset • you rarely show care or pride in the ability, e.g. rushed, limited detail, etc. presentation in your work quality of your work or its you do not always take care with the presentation • you rarely engage in tasks in lessons you sometimes struggle to engage in • you engage with your learning and the As good, plus: so that your learning is compromised tasks in lessons to the expected level tasks provided so that your learning is you engage very well with your • you struggle to pay attention to which hinders your learning not hindered learning and tasks provided Engagement instructions, your teacher's you can become distracted and lose • you maintain good focus in lessons, you show real determination to learn and focus explanations or your peers' focus on your work, particularly when e.g. on your work, on your teacher's and improve contributions. work becomes more challenging instructions and explanations and on 2 • you are often distracted, showing little focus your peers' contributions • you rarely, if at all, participate in you sometimes contribute to, and • you are willing to, and often do, As good. plus: lessons participate in, lessons contribute to lessons you regularly strive to contribute to Contribution 2011 • you work well with your peers and lessons in class support their learning your contributions help lead the • you make a concerted effort to move learning of others, e.g. by asking out of your 'comfort zone' questions about the subject • your home learning is often you usually complete your home • you complete your home learning As good, plus: incomplete, not attempted or not learning although this may not always 7 tasks on time you complete additional 'challenge' or Home submitted be on time or to the best of your • your work completed outside of 'extension' tasks or go 'above and learning • your work demonstrates a lack of care ability, e.g. rushed, limited detail, etc. lessons demonstrates care and pride beyond' with your work 2 and pride your work can demonstrate a lack of your work demonstrates high care or pride standards of presentation • you do not respond to verbal or you respond to verbal and/or written • sck As good, plus: written feedback feedback but do so inconsistently, e.g. id this helps improve you are proactive in seeking feedback Responding • you do not always accept feedback not all the time, only parts of feedback your learning and act upon all forms of feedback to feedback responded to, etc. positively so that your learning is deepened • you rarely bring the correct and you sometimes lack the correct • you usually bring the correct and/or As good, plus: j required equipment to lessons and/or required equipment for required equipment to lessons you carefully manage your time and Organisation 0 effectively, and this compromises volur voli sometimes need direction to help you are able to sell regulate your organisation of time and work learning and progress manage your time or work so that you self-check your work before your learning is not hindered submission